 Gastrointestinal issues also abound for fibromyalgia patients.
 A commonly associated condition is IBS (irritable bowel syndrome).
 While IBS is not a symptom of fibromyalgia, patients with fibromyalgia often also have IBS.
 Whether or not this is the case for you, your symptoms can include:

-The senses are affected by fibromyalgia.
-One hypothesis is that the body gets stuck in a state of central sensitization which is what causes much of the pain.
+Fibromyalgia affects the senses.
+One hypothesis is that the body is in a constant state of central sensitization which is what causes much of the pain.
 As a result, the patient experiences an increased sensitivity to pain.
 A gentle touch may be unbearable.
 But this is not the only way the senses are affected.
 Other symptoms include:

 Another anomaly that seems to be related to the senses is the pins and needles feeling that many fibromyalgia patients experience, particularly in the hands and feet.
 They can almost feel swollen at times even though this is not the case.
 Patients often report the feelings of inflammation or arthritis although medical testing reveals that neither condition is present.

-One of the most common symptoms has been given the nickname fibro fog.
+Fibro fog is one of the most common symptoms of fibromyalgia.
 This includes a number of cognitive symptoms that include:

 Fibromyalgia patients are also more likely to suffer from various sleep or mood disorders including: